tai1nguyen/dnd-greetings-from-gadgetzan/overview.md

 >**Goblin King Rises**
 {.text-center}
 >
->The characters help a small frontier town resolve their goblin problem and inadvertently get involved with a much bigger threat.
+>The characters help a small frontier town defend against a growing goblin threat.
 {.flowchart}

 >**The Mean Streets**
 {.text-center}
 >
->The characters meet Xanthar and are forced to help him expand his criminal empire in order to repay their debts.
+>Upon defeating the Goblin King, Torg, it is revealed that Xanthar had been supporting him in from the shadows.
+The Crime Lord is not pleased when he learned that his investment was cut, quite literally, short.
+Now in debt, the characters are forced to assist Xanthar and his organization.
 {.flowchart-with-link}

 >**Turf War Escalation**